Skip to content

 And again, that, from a certain point of view, had a kernel of truth to it.
 There were and still are problems here on Earth — war, hunger, inequality, injustice, pollution, etc. — that going to the Moon wouldn’t, and didn’t, address at all.
 While it might be interesting from a scientific point of view to send humans to the Moon, to investigate the lunar surface, install scientifically valuable equipment there, conduct experiments, and return samples back to Earth, it’s not like the Apollo program helped us solve problems back here on Earth.

-The first view with human eyes of the Earth rising over the limb of the Moon.
+This photograph shows the first view, with human eyes, of the Earth rising over the limb of the Moon, taken mere minutes after the original Earthrise photo (in black-and-white) was snapped.
 The discovery of the Earth from space, with human eyes, remains one of the most iconic achievements in our species’ history.
-Apollo 8, which occurred during December of 1968, was one of the essential precursor missions to a successful Moon landing, which first occurred on July 20, 1969.
-Note the blue color of Earth is due to the oceans, not the atmosphere, and that planet Earth at this moment contained every human except the three who were on board Apollo 8 at the time.
+Apollo 8, which occurred during December of 1968, was one of the essential precursor missions to a successful Moon landing.
+This photo is arguably the most environmentally impactful one ever taken.

 Except, the Apollo program led to a tremendous number of useful spinoff technologies whose economic benefit (what investors call ROI: return-on-investment) far outstripped the cumulative amount that we spent on it.
 When you talk to people about spinoff technologies from the Apollo program, they can usually point to teflon and the space pen, but a huge number of everyday technologies that better our lives came as a direct result of that investment.
 We couldn’t have predicted them in advance, but here is a partial list: